-Abuse - NSP practices that are inconsistent with sound fiscal, business, or medical practices and result in an unnecessary cost to CFBHN/system of care or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
+Abuse - NSP practices that are inconsistent with sound fiscal, business, or medical practices and result in an unnecessary cost to CFBHN/System of Care or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
 An example of abuse may include submitting claims for services that are not medically necessary.
-It also includes recipient practices that result in unnecessary costs for CFBHN, Code of Federal Regulations - 42 CFR 455.2.
+It also includes recipient practices that result in unnecessary cost for CFBHN.
+42 CFR 455.2.